bcfgothenburg/SSF/README.md

    * In collaboration with Vanja Börjesson and Malin Johansson (UGoT)

 ### Pathway Analysis software evaluation
-   * In collaboration with Annelie Angefors
+   * In collaboration with Annelie Angerfors

 ### Batch effect on proteomic data
    * In collaboration with Jari Martikainen, Peidi Liu and the [Proteomics Core Facility](https://cf.gu.se/english/Proteomics)

 ### IONISER: Searching for glycoproteins
-   * In collaboration with Dagmara Gotlib and Proteomics Core Facility
+   * In collaboration with Dagmara Gotlib and [Proteomics Core Facility](https://cf.gu.se/english/Proteomics)

-### REAPER: A lightweight file monitor
+### REAPER: A light-weight file monitor
-   * In collaboration with Dagmara Gotblib and Proteomics Core Facility
+   * In collaboration with Dagmara Gotlib and [Proteomics Core Facility](https://cf.gu.se/english/Proteomics)

-### MaSILiM: Mass Spectometry Immaging and Light microscopy fussion
+### MaSILiM: Mass Spectometry Imaging and Light microscopy fusion
-   * In collaboration with Dagmara Gotblib and Centre for [Cellular Imaging](https://cf.gu.se/english/centre_for_cellular_imaging)
+   * In collaboration with Dagmara Gotlib and Centre for [Cellular Imaging](https://cf.gu.se/english/centre_for_cellular_imaging)